Top 15 Organizations that Help the Homeless

 Impact and Reach:

-- Serves over 10,000 women and children each year
+- Serves nearly 12,400 women and children each year

-- Operates 14 family shelters and 1,200 supportive housing units
+- Operates 16 shelters and over 450 supportive housing units

 - Helps clients transition to permanent housing and stable employment

-These inspiring homeless charities and organizations that help homeless people are just a few examples of the powerful work happening around the world.
+These inspiring homeless charities and organizations are just a few examples of the powerful work happening around the world.
 From sports-based social reintegration in Spain to holistic housing solutions in New York, each nonprofit on this list demonstrates the many ways charitable organizations for the homeless can create pathways to dignity, stability, and hope.

 This list is far from exhaustive.
-There are countless more nonprofits doing critical, life-changing work to support people facing homelessness, and we’d love to help amplify those voices.
+Countless more nonprofits are doing critical, life-changing work to support people facing homelessness, and we’d love to help amplify those voices.

 Are you a nonprofit working to end homelessness?
 Partner with Goodera. to connect with corporate volunteers who are ready to roll up their sleeves and make a meaningful difference in your community.